HPSCTerrSys/ParFlowDiagnostics/README.md

 * parkinglot.tcl; parkinglot.py: Simple parking lot runoff test case for overland flow only; extracts a hydrograph at an individual pixel
 * terrainfollowing.tcl, terrainfollowing.py: Terrain following grid test case based in quasi 2D cross-section
-* cordex3km.py: Example of a comprehensive mass balance calculation; requires access to the shared drive
+* cordex3km.py: Example of a comprehensive mass balance calculation; requires access to the shared drive To run the tests, a working ParFlow environment is needed.
+Instructions to build one can be found at [https://icg4geo.icg.kfa-juelich.de/ModelSystems/ParFlow_scripts](https://icg4geo.icg.kfa-juelich.de/ModelSystems/ParFlow_scripts).
+Because this ParFlow environment is a separate, independent environment from the HeAT environment, the source code is separated as well: The `tests.sh` runs the ParFlow elements of the test cases and needs to be called from the ParFlow environment.
+The Python Files run the HeAT diagnostics and need to be called from the HeAT environment.
+Environments can be switched by `sourcing` their respective `.ini` files.

 **Big-Data Benchmarking**
+Note: only relevant for users with HPC expertise.
 Generic Test for Big-Data capability and Scalability of all Methods provided in the Diagnostics Repository using the Global 1km Dataset by Stefan Kollet ( /p/scratch/cesmtst/kollet1/globaltest/ ).
-Then using 4, 8, 16 nodes on juwels yielded the following performance-scaling plots:
+Then using 4, 8, 16 nodes on juwels yielded the performance-scaling plots found at `benchmarking/plots`.
+Shows HeATs capability to handle datasets too large to fit onto a single node.

+All Files for these Experiments can be found in the `benchmarking` directory.
-These Scaling experiments are generated using the JUBE2 - Benchmark environment (available via module load JUBE) and the provided JUBE_diagnostics.xml file, which defines the Job configurations and runs the benchmark.py file.
-In order to run your own benchmarks, you can find more information here: https://icg4geo.icg.kfa-juelich.de/SoftwareTools/ana_BigDataAnalytics_PythonHeAT/-/tree/jube_benchmarking
+These Scaling experiments are generated using the JUBE2 - Benchmark environment (available via `module load JUBE`) and the provided `JUBE_diagnostics.xml` file, which defines the Job configurations and runs the `benchmark.py` file.
+In order to run your own benchmarks, you can find more information here: [https://icg4geo.icg.kfa-juelich.de/SoftwareTools/ana_BigDataAnalytics_PythonHeAT/-/tree/jube_benchmarking](https://icg4geo.icg.kfa-juelich.de/SoftwareTools/ana_BigDataAnalytics_PythonHeAT/-/tree/jube_benchmarking)
-For visualization of jubes outputs, the jube_result.ipynb is available.
+For visualization of jubes outputs, the `jube_result.ipynb` is available.
 It generates multiple plots showing the runtimes and speedups of the different sections.
-To run it, use the JSC Jupyter system (https://jupyter-jsc.fz-juelich.de/).
+To run it, use the JSC Jupyter system [https://jupyter-jsc.fz-juelich.de/](https://jupyter-jsc.fz-juelich.de/).

 To test for the correctness of the parallel computations, a Reference Output was generated using only one MPI-process on JurecaDC ( /p/home/jusers/bourgart1/juwels/cesmtst_bourgart1/reference_output ) and then compared to calculate the difference.